abhishek7h/chirpyblog/_posts/2023-10-23-etymology-bus-and-the-subtle-things-in-life.md

 It was some time ago that I learnt about etymology.
 Etymology is the study of the origin of words, and the way in which their meaning have changed.
 I found it pretty interesting.
 I looked up some origins of words.

 I knew I had to look at the etymology of the one word that had me baffled for ages.
-The one word that has taken minutes of my life pondering on its existence, and aftering saying it a lot of times, losing meaning.
+The one word that has taken minutes of my life pondering on its existence, and after saying it a lot of times, losing meaning.

 Bus.